MasterChef Australia: Series synopsis

-Series 1: 2009
+Series 1 (2009)

 The first series of MasterChef Australia was broadcast between 27 April 2009 and 19 July 2009.
 Applications for contestants closed on 8 January 2009, with subsequent auditions held in Perth, Brisbane, Melbourne, Adelaide and Sydney.
-Over 7000 people auditioned for the show.
+More than 7,000 people auditioned for the show.

 The Top 50 portion of the series was filmed at the Australian Technology Park in Sydney.
 From the Top 20 onwards, filming was moved to a studio on Doody Street in Alexandria, Sydney.
 The series one finale was filmed on 2 July 2009, two and a half weeks before its actual television broadcast.

 The winner was I.T. office manager Julie Goodwin, who defeated Poh Ling Yeow.

-Series 2: 2010
+Series 2 (2010)

 The second series of MasterChef Australia premiered on 19 April 2010, with the initial call for contestants held in mid-2009.

-Other changes to Season 2 include not showing the initial auditions, with the series beginning instead with the Top 50 which were filmed at a Redfern Train Works building in Sydney, and having a Top 24 instead of a Top 20.
-Also, unlike Season 1, the last 45 minutes of the finale were broadcast live.
+Other changes to series 2 include not showing the initial auditions, with the series beginning instead with the Top 50 which were filmed at a Redfern Train Works building in Sydney, and having a Top 24 instead of a Top 20.
+Also, unlike series 1, the last 45 minutes of the finale were broadcast live.

 The winner was 31-year-old lawyer Adam Liaw who defeated Callum Hann.

-Series 3: 2011
+Series 3 (2011)

 On 4 July 2010, Network Ten confirmed the return of MasterChef with new judge Matt Moran joining the original judges for series 3.

 The series premiere aired on 1 May 2011.
 It was watched by 1.511 million viewers.

 The winner was 36-year-old mother, Kate Bracks, who defeated Michael Weldon in the grand final.

-Series 4: 2012
+Series 4 (2012)

 MasterChef Australia premiered Sunday 6 May on Network Ten.
-Regular judges, chefs George Calombaris and Gary Mehigan and food critic Matt Preston, returned for Season 4.
+Regular judges, chefs George Calombaris and Gary Mehigan and food critic Matt Preston, returned for series 4.